getlocalcert/docs/website/docs/tips/validation-domain.md

     example.com.
 CAA    0 issue "letsencrypt.org; accounturi=https://acme-v02.api.letsencrypt.org/acme/acct/123456789"

-Once configured, your CAA record will protect you from security issues at your external validation domain.
+Once configured, your CAA record will protect you from security issues at your ACME-challenge delegate domain.
 This is sort of like two factor authentication for certificate issuance.

 ## Certificate transparency logs

 Additionally, you can [monitor](/security/#Monitor-certificate-transparency-logs) certificate transparency logs to detect any misissuance of certificates for your domain.
-If you quickly detect a misissued certificate, you can quickly revoke it and investigate.
+If you detect a misissued certificate, you can quickly revoke it and investigate.

 ## Self-hosting